Land of Confusion

 "Land of Confusion" is a song by the English rock band Genesis from their thirteenth studio album, Invisible Touch (1986).
 The music was written by the band, while the lyrics were written by guitarist Mike Rutherford.
-The song was the third track on the album and the third track released as a single, reaching No. 14 in the UK in December 1986 and No. 4 in the US in January 1987.
+The song was the third track on the album and the third single, released in October 1986 in the US, where it reached No. 4 in January 1987.

+The single was released in November 1986 in the United Kingdom, reaching No. 14.
 It also reached the top 10 in several other countries including Canada, Ireland, West Germany and the Netherlands.
 The song's video features puppets from the 1980s UK sketch show Spitting Image.

 Critical reception

 Billboard said it has an "anxious beat" and a "tentatively hopeful lyric."
 Cashbox called it a "biting and aggressive cut" highlighted by "a tough electronic rhythm and Phil Collins' searching vocal."